-9 Dog Breeds That Get Along Purr-fectly with Cats
+9 Dogs That Get Along with Cats Just Purr-fectly

 News flash: You don’t have to choose between being a dog person and being a cat person.
 You can have it all.
 Just make sure you combine personalities that will love each other.
-To help you in your pet quest, we compiled a list of nine dog breeds predisposed to get along swimmingly with feline counterparts.
+To help you in your pet quest, we compiled a list of nine dog breeds that get along with cats just purr-fectly.
 Watch out, cat people—you might find yourselves falling paw over whiskers for some of these canine sweeties.

 Golden retrievers are kind of a no-brainer entry for this list.
 They are easy to train, incredibly friendly and know when it’s time to chill.
 Goldens are an example of a breed that gets along well with kids and other pets (psst: just because a dog is kid-friendly, doesn’t mean it’ll be cat-friendly).
 As a rule of thumb, introduce your cat to any new dog before the pup is four months old.
 Learning to cohabitate as a puppy makes both parties more comfortable around each other.
 Plus, seeing the kitty as a litter mate typically leads to super-cute, protective-big-sibling behavior from the golden once it’s older.